ogi-iii/nestjs-bff/README.md

-# nestjs-bff
+# NestJS-BFF
-This is the project of "backend for frontend" using NestJS.
+This is the project of "Backend For Frontend" using NestJS.

+The API endpoints of this BFF can be customized with YAML configuration files.

+The supported types of API endpoint of this BFF is listed in below.

+- HTTP Request Proxy (GET / POST / PUT / PATCH / DELETE)
+  - with Authorization (OAuth 2.0 Token Introspection)
+- Authorization Request (OAUTH 2.0 / OpenID Connect)

 ## Requirements